Halloween Massacre (Ford administration): Cabinet shake-up

 Subsequent to these events, Rogers Morton was also replaced by Elliot Richardson as Secretary of Commerce.

 Impact and legacy

-Various newspaper and magazine articles at the time identified Donald Rumsfeld as having orchestrated these events.
+Various newspaper and magazine articles at the time identified Rumsfeld as having orchestrated these events.
 At the time, Ford said he alone was responsible for firings.
 Later, he expressed regret: "I was angry at myself for showing cowardice in not saying to the ultraconservatives, 'It's going to be Ford and Rockefeller, whatever the consequences.'"